PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models

-For each malicious input data:
+(2) For each malicious input data:

 Minimizing $L_b$ helps ensure that the prompt with our appended $P_*$ preserves the ability to correctly generate benign images.
 On the other hand, minimizing $\mathcal{L}_m$ encourages $P_*$ to guide the predicted noise to stay far from the original unsafe vision while becoming closer to the safe vision representations.
 The hyperparameter $\lambda$ controls the balance between these two objectives.
-Increasing $\lambda$ forces $P_*$ to focus more on keeping the model away from unsafe vision representations, reducing its ability to recover unsafe images from noise and enhancing its focus on generating safe versions.

-Therefore, the overall optimization framework could be formalized as $\underset{v_*}{\min} \mathcal{L}$ and such objective could be optimized via AdamW optimizer:
+Increasing $\lambda$ forces $P_*$ to focus more on keeping the model away from unsafe vision representations, reducing its ability to recover unsafe images from noise and encourage safe version generations.
+The overall optimization framework could be formalized using $\underset{v_*}{\min} \, \mathcal{L}$ as follows: